renaudjmathieu/MyApp/README.md

 # :heart: Attributions

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app makes use of [STM data](https://www.stm.info/en/about/developers), available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.
+It makes use of [STM data](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-It was built using :
+It was built using these products :

 [<img src="https://azure.microsoft.com/svghandler/app-service-static/?width=600&height=315" width="80">][azurestaticwebapps]
 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/1024px-React-icon.svg.png" width="50">][react]